chaos4ever/chaos/README.md

     rake
     rake install

-(Not all parts of the system has been converted to the rake-based compilation process yet, but we're working on it.
+(Not all parts of the system has been converted to the `rake`-based compilation process yet, but we're working on it.
 Feel free to send a patch/pull request if you add support for building some of the broken parts of the system.)

 ### Running the compiled result.